Table of Contents[Hide][Show]

 Where to Stay in Greenville, SC

-With many of the breweries on this list located on the outskirts of town, the Hilton Garden Inn is fantastically located as a jumping off point to breweries in Greenville SC.
+If you’re looking for breweries in Downtown Greenville SC, you’re going to be looking for awhile.
+Most of the breweries on this list are located on the outskirts of town.
+The Hilton Garden Inn is fantastically located as a jumping off point to breweries in Greenville SC.

 Of course, we all want to be safe.
 Did you know that there are local brewery tour companies that will pick you up at the door of the Hilton Garden Inn?
 They’ll cart you around trying local beers until you’ve taken in the whole craft beer scene and then they’ll safely return you to the hotel.
 On my visit to Greenville this is exactly what we did and it couldn’t have been easier.
 The Brewery Experience and Brews Cruise are the two main companies in town.
 We used the Brewery Experience and it made the day fun and easy.